 - Financial security.
-Money allows you to pay for basic needs like food, shelter, clothing and transportation as well as the activities and things that bring enjoyment to your life.
-Ensuring financial security means understanding the basic financial concepts of spending less than you earn, knowing your net worth, paying down debt and understanding tax implications.
+Money allows you to pay for basic needs like food, shelter, clothing, and transportation as well as the activities and things that bring enjoyment to your life.
+Ensuring financial security means understanding the basic financial concepts of spending less than you earn, knowing your net worth, paying down debt, and understanding tax implications.

 - Home and location.
-Your home and location refer not only to your house, but also your community.
+Your home and location refer not only to your house but also to your community.
 They refer to where you spend your time and might include other places like a recreational property.
 Part of lifestyle planning is to think about where you are living and whether that is the ideal place for you in the future.
 You have a number of available housing options.
-These choices are based on several factors, including: your personal situation; lifestyle preferences; cost and affordability; changing needs due to aging; and the housing options available.
+These choices are based on several factors, including your personal situation; lifestyle preferences; cost and affordability; changing needs due to aging; and the housing options available.
 The key is for you to make decisions about living arrangements that are appropriate for your unique circumstances, including consideration of age-friendly and barrier-free design.

 - Health and wellness.
 We all want to remain as healthy as possible throughout our lives, including our senior years.
 When it comes to health, it’s not only physical health that matters.
-Healthy aging is a lifelong process of optimizing opportunities for improving and preserving health and physical, social and mental wellness, independence, quality of life and enhancing successful life course transitions.
+Healthy aging is a lifelong process of optimizing opportunities for improving and preserving health and physical, social and mental wellness, independence, quality of life, and enhancing successful life course transitions.

 - Social relationships.
 Family and friends are an important part of life.
 Nothing in life is accomplished without some influence from others.
 Work can be a big part of your social structure so when you retire, it’s important to create new relationships to replace the relationships that were lost at retirement.

 - Estate planning.
-Estate planning is not only about legal, financial and tax implications; it includes family and relationships, and how to plan your affairs for a time then you are unable to look after them yourself.
+Estate planning is not only about legal, financial, and tax implications; it includes family and relationships, and how to plan your affairs for a time then you are unable to look after them yourself.

 - Transportation and mobility.
-The ability to travel to the destinations you need or want to get to is important for maintaining well-being, quality of life and independence.
+The ability to travel to the destinations you need or want to get to is important for maintaining well-being, quality of life, and independence.
 Like all Albertans, seniors rely on transportation for day-to-day activities, such as attending appointments, accessing health care, buying groceries, getting to work, and attending social and recreational activities.
-The ability to drive, or access private and public transportation options are key to maintaining your desired lifestyle.
+The ability to drive or access private and public transportation options are key to maintaining your desired lifestyle.